fhightower/magento-callback-URLs/README.md

-# Javascript Skimmer Callback URLs
+# Javascript Skimmer Callback URLs from Compromised Sites

 ## Results
 The URLs listed in indicators.md were parsed from one of the many compromised domains that had one of the Javascript skimmer varieties listed [here](https://github.com/gwillem/magento-malware-collection) running on their website.
 These indicators are the URLs to which stolen credit card data is sent once it is skimmed from a website.